mgree/ffs/docs/ffs.1.md

   named elements, starting from 0.
 Filenames will be padded with zeros to ensure proper sorting; use *--unpadded* to disable padding.
 While mounted, you are free to use whatever filenames you like in a list directory.
-When list directories are serialized back to a format, filenames are ignored and the sorted order of the files (in the current locale) will be used to determine the list order.
+When list directories are saved, filenames are ignored and the sorted order of the files (in the current locale) will be used to determine the list order.

 named